shashanthk/basic-server-setup-guide/compiling_and_installing_nginx_from_source.md

         sudo ../nginx -t

-   If above command returns no error, then file syntax is proper and we can proceed.Restart the Nginx server.
+   If the above command returns no error, then file syntax is proper and we can proceed.
+Restart the Nginx server.

         sudo systemctl restart nginx.service

-6. Check if server is responding to the request.
+6. Check if the server is responding to the request.

         curl -I http://localhost